ducttrn/dsplot/README.md

 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/billtrn/dsplot/blob/master/LICENSE)

 DSPlot is a tool to simply visualize tree and graph data structures by serving as a Pythonic interface to the [Graphviz](https://graphviz.org/) layout.
-DSPlot allows you to easily draw trees and graphs (both directed and undirected) by passing data in primitive form and directly output an image.
+DSPlot allows you to easily draw trees, graphs (both directed and undirected), and matrices by passing data in primitive form and directly output an image.

 ## ⬇ Installation